Caroline Dolehide

 Caroline Dolehide (/ˈdɒləhaɪd/ DOL-ə-hyde; born September 5, 1998) is an American professional tennis player.
-She achieved a career-high singles ranking of world No. 41 on 2 October 2023 and a doubles ranking of No. 9 on 26 August 2024.
-Dolehide has won two WTA Tour and one WTA 125 doubles titles, and also 17 titles on the ITF Women's Circuit, eight in singles and nine in doubles.
+She achieved a career-high singles ranking of world No. 41 on 2 October 2023, and a doubles ranking of No. 9 on 26 August 2024.
+Dolehide has won three WTA Tour and one WTA 125 doubles titles, and also 17 titles on the ITF Women's Circuit, eight in singles and nine in doubles.

 Her best performances on the WTA Tour in singles came as a finalist at the WTA 1000 in Guadalajara and in doubles as a champion in Canada with Desirae Krawczyk.
 Dolehide is a six-times majors semifinalist in doubles: at the 2019 US Open with Vania King, and at the 2022 US Open with Storm Sanders; in 2021 and in 2023 at Wimbledon with Zhang Shuai; and in 2024 at Roland Garros and at Wimbledon with Desirae Krawczyk.

 Dolehide was also a two-time Grand Slam tournament finalist in doubles as a junior.
 She made her WTA Tour debut in July 2017, and won her first title in doubles at the Monterrey Open in Mexico in March 2021.
 Dolehide also won her first majors match at the 2018 French Open.
 She has an aggressive style of play, and possesses the ability to hit powerful groundstroke winners, especially on the forehand side.